 Departmental Research Lecturer in the Economics of Environmental Change, Environmental Change Institute, School of Geography and the Environment, University of Oxford

-Linus Mattauch is a Senior Research Officer at INET and a lecturer at the Environmental Change Institute of the Faculty of Geography and the Environment.
+Linus Mattauch is Deputy Director of the Economics of Sustainability Programme at INET and a lecturer at the Environmental Change Institute of the Faculty of Geography and the Environment.
 Linus is an economist with expertise on climate policy and economics, wealth inequality and welfare.

 Linus research centres around evaluating policy options for mitigating climate change and addressing wealth inequality.
 He also analyses what makes such policies acceptable to citizens.
 As an example, his work shows that a carbon tax can be popular with citizen and benefit poor households.